The European Tree Bumble Bee (Bombus Hypnorum)

-These bees have managed to acquire a rather unique territory normally the hang out of savvy grey squirrels - our lofts and attics.
+These bees have managed to acquire a rather unique territory generally the hang out of savvy grey squirrels - our lofts and attics.

-What we have discovered with tree bumble bees is a rather clever behaviour not seen in any other species we encounter.
+What we have discovered with tree bumble bees is a rather smart behaviour not seen in any other species we encounter.
 They like under floor heating and loft insulation.

-As the name suggests, these bees are normally found high up in the hollows of trees, but in the city our homes are even more accommodating.
+As the name suggests, these bees are typically found high up in the hollows of trees, but in the city, our homes are even more accommodating.

 Once the disc shaped nest has been established by the queen directly on top of the ceiling, and under the loft insulation, they create a dome of processed insulation that resembles cotton wool.